dimppa/quizdom/README.md

   - https://www.reddit.com/r/DataHoarder/comments/199411o/google_takeout_is_getting_an_official_api/

 ### Improving prompt to get better questions
 Played around with the prompt and went from deepseek-r1:8b to deepseek-r1:14b, marginal improvement.
 Ditched this setup, implemented gpt-4o via api and the result is dramatically better.
 Quizes are generated faster and the questions are significantly better.
-For obvious reasons keeping this public repository with the local llm setup.
+Adjusted the prompt somre more

 ### Building an interactive quiz with grading
-Looking into this.
+Included quiz.py which now opens the quiz in the terminal, allowing you to answer the questions and get a grade in the end.
+Also allows you to access previous quizes by running quiz.py directly, which will prompt you to select one of the previous quizes or do a random one.
+The order of the questions and answers is randomised each time.

+### Frontend
+The next step would most likely be to slap this into a web app.
+Looking into it.